 Transfer merit scholarships are available, based on academic performance.
-In order to remain eligible for the transfer scholarship, students must be enrolled as full-time, degree-seeking domestic student and unless otherwise stated, Wilkes University scholarships and grants are applied towards tuition only.
+In order to remain eligible for the transfer scholarship, students must be enrolled as full-time, degree-seeking domestic student.
 Transfer students may also be eligible for other financial aid.
 More information about undergraduate financial aid at Wilkes, including transfer scholarship levels, the types of financial aid available, how the financial aid process works and how to start the application process can be found on our undegraduate financial aid page.

 Applicants must be in good academic standing with a minimum cumulative grade point average of 2.00 (C) at their current or most recently attended institution to be considered for admission to Wilkes.
 All courses with a grade of 2.00 (C) or better that are comparable to those in the curriculum at Wilkes and from recognized, accredited institutions will be accepted for transfer.

 Enrollment in the life science majors (biology, chemistry, biochemistry, nursing and pharmacy) is limited and admission to programs in these areas is competitive, requiring a minimum 3.00 (B) cumulative grade point average to be considered for admissions to Wilkes.
 Students transferring into the nursing program may register for courses only after consultation with the Chairperson of the Department of Nursing.